rasmusprentow/red/README.md

 --------
 Besides activities services are essential.
-Services run in their own thread, and are used to connect to drivers (See drivers) To create your own service inherit from `red.services.base.Service`
+Services run in their own thread, and are used to connect to drivers (See drivers) To create your own service inherit from `red.services.base.Service` and `Thread`.
+The reason we must explicitly inherit from `Thread` and not just make the base service do so is that the standard sarvice named `display` must use `QThread` to work.
+(If you forget the `Thread` you will have a deadlock`)
+Here is an example:

+    from red.services.base import Service
+    from threading import Thread
+    import zmq
+    class Keyinput(Service,Thread):

+        def processMessage(self,message):
+            #Do somthing here
+            pass

 Drivers
 -------